-- 23. Please provide the following information below regarding Requests for Additional Information (RAI) issued by each of the following offices: Nuclear Reactor Regulation, New Reactors, Nuclear Security and Incident Response, Uranium Recovery, and Decommissioning.
+- 23. Please provide the following information below regarding RAI issued by each of the following offices: NRR, NRO, NSIR, Uranium Recovery, and Decommissioning.
 The number of RAIs includes the total number of questions or requests contained in a letter or email.
 For example, if a letter requests five items, the number of RAIs is five.
 For each office and for the period being reported, please provide: - a.
 Number of RAIs issued; - b.
-The number of RAIs issued prior to preparation of a draft safety evaluation with open items; - c.
+The number of RAIs issued prior to preparation of a draft SE with open items; - c.
 The number of RAIs issued in an additional round, subsequent to previous RAIs, in specific technical area or by a technical branch; - d.
 The percentage of RAI responses provided by licensees within 30 days of the date mutually agreed upon; - e.
 The number of RAIs prepared or responses reviewed by contractors; and - f.
 The number of RAIs prepared or responses reviewed by NRC staff. - g.
 Once sufficient date becomes available please provide 12-month rolling average number of RAIs issued by each office.

-NOTE: Information for the Office of Nuclear Security and Incident Response is included within each of the other entities or programs reporting below.
+NOTE: Information for NSIR is included within each of the other entities or programs reporting below.